-Appointed as Acting Chief Justice of High Court of Jammu and Kashmir on 02.04.2012
+Appointed as Chief Justice of the High Court of Jammu & Kashmir and Ladakh vide notification No.K.13021/02/2022-US dated 12th of Feberuary,2023 and took oath of office on 15th of February,2023.

 more...